MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-online-endpoints.md

 ms.date: 12/30/2024
 ms.topic: how-to
 ms.custom: how-to, devplatv2
+# customer intent: As a developer, I want to see how to use metrics, logs, and Application Insights to monitor my Azure Machine Learning online endpoints so that I can track and analyze endpoint behavior.
 ---

 # Monitor online endpoints

 Azure Machine Learning uses integration with Azure Monitor to track and monitor metrics and logs for [online endpoints](concept-endpoints.md).
-You can view metrics in charts, compare between endpoints and deployments, pin to Azure portal dashboards, configure alerts, query from log tables, and push logs to supported targets.
+You can view metrics in charts, compare metrics among endpoints and deployments, pin metrics to Azure portal dashboards, configure alerts, query log tables, and push logs to supported targets.
 You can also use Application Insights to analyze events from user containers.

-* **Metrics**: For endpoint-level metrics such as request latency, requests per minute, new connections per second, and network bytes, you can drill down to see details at the deployment level or status level.
-Deployment-level metrics such as CPU/GPU utilization and memory or disk utilization can also be drilled down to instance level.
-Azure Monitor allows tracking these metrics in charts and setting up dashboards and alerts for further analysis.
+* **Metrics**: For endpoint-level metrics such as request latency, requests per minute, new connections per second, and network bytes, you can drill down to see detailed information at the deployment level or status level.
+You can also drill down deployment-level metrics such as CPU/GPU usage and memory or disk usage to the instance level.
+In Monitor, you can track these metrics in charts, and you can set up dashboards and alerts for further analysis.

-* **Logs**: You can send metrics to the Log Analytics workspace where you can query the logs using Kusto query syntax.
-You can also send metrics to Azure Storage accounts and/or Event Hubs for further processing.
-In addition, you can use dedicated log tables for online endpoint related events, traffic, and console (container) logs.
-Kusto query allows complex analysis and joining of multiple tables.
+* **Logs**: You can send metrics to a Log Analytics workspace, where you can use Kusto query syntax to query the logs.
+You can also send metrics to Azure Storage accounts or Azure Event Hubs for further processing.
+For traffic, console (container) logs, and events related to online endpoints, you can use dedicated log tables.
+Kusto queries support complex analysis capabilities and the joining of multiple tables.

-* **Application insights**: Curated environments include integration with Application Insights, and you can enable or disable this integration when you create an online deployment.
-Built-in metrics and logs are sent to Application Insights, and you can use the built-in features of Application Insights (such as Live metrics, Transaction search, Failures, and Performance) for further analysis.
+* **Application Insights**: Curated environments include integration with Application Insights.
+You can turn this integration on or off when you create an online deployment.
+When you turn it on, built-in metrics and logs are sent to Application Insights.
+You can then use the built-in features of Application Insights for further analysis.
+Examples of those features include live metrics, the transaction search, the failures view, and the performance view.

 In this article you see how to: